Can CBD Help Me Sleep?

 The World Health Organization has found CBD not to cause dependency or health-related problems.
 In addition, it has also shown great potential for treating various conditions and chronic pains, including arthritis inflammation, seizures, post-traumatic stress disorder, epilepsy syndromes, insomnia, and anxiety.
 Additionally, there are very few adverse side effects attributed to CBD, mostly limited to nausea, fatigue, irritability, and raised levels of other medications.

 CBD for Sleep

 Does CBD oil make you sleepy during the day?
 Does CBD make you tired at all?
 These are two questions that commonly keep people away from using CBD.
-Fortunately, the answer is no. We suggest taking CBD before bed not because it makes you tired, but because it reduces anxiety and reduces pain that may get in the way of falling asleep.
+Fortunately, the answer is no. We suggest taking CBD before bed not because it makes you tired but because it reduces anxiety and the pain that may get in the way of falling asleep.
 If you take CBD during the day, it will have the same effect and not cause drowsiness.